-Location plays a big role in the cost of a screen room, but an average screened-in, pressure-treated wood porch will run about $125 per square foot in the Maryland and Virginia area.
+Location plays a big role in the cost of a screen room, but an average screened-in, pressure-treated wood porch will run about $135 per square foot in the Maryland, Virginia, and Washington DC area.

 When comparing bids, make sure you’re looking at comparable services.
 The price should include all plans, the permit, inspections, and clean-up.
 Clean-up is a big one that many contractors don’t add to their bid, but you should ensure it’s included.

 A construction crew tracking in and out of your yard every day can leave your backyard destroyed – dirt everywhere, shoe tracks, dead grass.
-A good contractor will budget between $500 and $1500 for possible yard repairs, which can include resodding and seeding, to return the yard the way they found it.
+A good contractor will budget between $500 and $1500 for possible yard repairs, which can include re-sodding and seeding, to return the yard the way they found it.
+Design Builders now uses steel footers thru PierTech where possible.
+This process cuts down dramatically on the damage caused to your backyard bc we don't dig huge holes.
+We drill steel footers into the ground until they hit rock. you can learn more about PierTech steel footers here.

 Of course, there are many other factors that can influence the final price of your project.
 You want to make sure take all of them into consideration before you begin a project.